CreativeDuo/psd-fonts/README.md

-# psd-fonts
+# PSD Fonts

-Script to get the list of all fonts used in a PSD (Photoshop) file.
+Script to get the list of all fonts used in a PSD (Photoshop®) file.

 ## Usage

-You only need to open a PSD file in your Photoshop, then go to `File` menu and choose `Scripts` » `Search`, and choose the script from where you saved it.
+You only need to open a PSD file in your Photoshop®, then go to `File` menu and choose `Scripts` » `Search`, and choose the script from where you saved it.

 The script may take a while to run, depending on the number of layer you have in your file.